yashikajaincode/cryptocurrency-market-tracker/README.md

 - Error handling and retry mechanisms

 ## Prerequisites

-- Node.js (v14 or higher)
-- npm or yarn
 - A CoinGecko API key (optional for higher rate limits)

 ## Installation